Two Course (Re)Design participants discussing

 Course Design Work Time Course Design Work Time

-Student Supports and Resources Teaching with Yale’s Collections
+Student Support and Resources Teaching with Yale’s Collections

 Core Sessions Goals: